Kale Kessy: Professional

 On February 25, 2020, Kessy sustained an injury during a fight against Charlotte Checkers player Derek Sheppard and was admitted into Milton S. Hershey Medical Center for overnight observation.
 Two months later, he was the recipient of the Hershey's 2019–20 IOA/American Specialty AHL Man of the Year for his contributions to the Hershey community during the season.
 On September 25, 2020, the Bears announced that they had re-signed Kessy to a one-year, American Hockey League contract.
 During the 2020–21 season, Kessy registered two goals and four assists while also accumulating a league-leading 115 penalty minutes.
 As such, he signed a two-year contract extension to remain with the Bears on July 15, 2021.

 In his fourth season under contract with the Bears in 2022–23, Kessy made 25 appearances in adding 2 goals.
 Primarily serving as a depth forward, Kessy was traded by Hershey in a return to the Colorado Eagles in exchange for future considerations on March 8, 2023.

+As a free agent at the conclusion of the season, Kessy extended his career in the AHL in agreeing to a one-year contract with the Iowa Wild, affiliate to the Minnesota Wild, on July 3, 2023.
+In the 2023–24 season, Kessy made 26 appearances for the Wild, going scoreless while registering 119 penalty minutes.

+On July 2, 2024, Kessy joined his eighth AHL club after signing as a free agent to a one-year contract with the Syracuse Crunch for the 2024–25 season.
+Kessy as a depth forward registered 1 assist through 17 appearances with the Crunch before he was traded to the Springfield Thunderbirds in exchange for Reece Newkirk on February 20, 2025.